petk/php-build-system/docs/cmake/variables/ZEND_MAX_EXECUTION_TIMERS.md

 regardless of the `PHP_THREAD_SAFETY` option.
 When set to `OFF`, they are always disabled.

+> [!NOTE]
-This configuration is not available on Windows.
+> This option is not available when the target system is Windows.